-ESE 347 Digital Signal Processing: Implementation (4)
+ESE 347: Digital Signal Processing: Implementation (4)

-Fundamental techniques for implementing standard signal processing algorithms on dedicated digital signal processing chips.
-Topics include a review of discrete-time systems, sampling and reconstruction, FIR and IIR filter design, FFT, architecture and assembly language of a basic signal processing chip, and an introduction to adaptive filtering.
-Spring.
+Fundamental techniques for implementing standard signal-processing algorithms on dedicated digital signal-processing chips.
+Includes a review of discrete-time systems, sampling and reconstruction, FIR and IIR filter design, FFT, architecture and assembly language of a basic signal processing chip, and an introduction to adaptive filtering.
+Spring

-Prerequisite: ESE 337 or ESE 305 and ESE 280
+Prerequisites: ESE 337, or ESE 305 and 280

-ESE 350 Electrical Power Systems (3)
+ESE 350: Electrical Power Systems (3)

-Fundamental engineering theory for the design and operation of a modern electric power system.
+Fundamental engineering theory for the design and operation of an electric power system.
 Modern aspects of generation, transmission, and distribution are considered with appropriate inspection trips to examine examples of these facilities.
-The relationship between the facilities and their influence on our environment are reviewed.
-Topics included are power system fundamentals, characteristics of transmission lines, generalized circuit constants, transformers, control of power flow and of voltage, per unit system of computation, system stability, and extra-high voltage AC and DC transmission.
-Spring.
+The relationship between the facilities and their influence on our environment is reviewed.
+Topics include power system fundamentals, characteristics of transmission lines, generalized circuit constants, transformers, control of power flow and of voltage, per unit system of computation, system stability, and extrahigh voltage AC and DC transmission.
+Spring

-ESE 352 Electromechanical Energy Converters (3)
+ESE 352: Electromechanical Energy Converters (3)

 Basic principles of energy conversion; DC, induction, and synchronous rotary converters; the three-phase system and symmetrical components; the relationships between voltage, current, flux, and m.m.f.; equivalent circuits and operating characteristics of rotary converters; and analysis of saturation effects.
-Fall.
+Fall

-ESE 355 VLSI System Design (4)
+ESE 355: VLSI System Design (4)

 Introduces techniques and tools for scalable VLSI design and analysis.
 Emphasis is on physical design and on performance analysis.
-Includes extensive lab experiments and hands-on usage of CAD tools.
+Includes extensive laboratory experiments and hands-on use of CAD tools.
 Fall

-ESE 356 Digital System Specification and Modeling (3)
+ESE 356: Digital System Specification and Modeling (3)